rockettheme/docs/Docs/joomla/templates/acacia/demo_module_8.md

 ---
 title: Acacia: Recreating the Demo - Footer Login
-description: Your Guide to Recreating Elements of the Acacia Theme for Joomla
+description: Your Guide to Recreating Elements of the Acacia Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/acacia:Acacia

 ---